Create and deliver personalized experiences across digital properties at scale

 Though it may not be its sexiest feature, Salesforce has a powerful Schema Builder tool that can be used to format complex entity-relationship (ER) diagrams.
 Unfortunately, accessing these diagrams from outside of Salesforce—in a program like Visio, for example—can be a major struggle.
 The status quo for this sort of operation involves numerous tedious and inefficient steps that lead to frustration and wasted time.

 Fortunately, there is another way.
 The process of ER diagram extraction is greatly simplified with our Progress® DataDirect® Salesforce driver in conjunction with the Visio Reverse Engineer function.
-NOTE: This ONLY applies to Visio 2010 since Microsoft deprecated their Reverse Engineering function with Visio 2013.

 I recently demoed this solution to some customers of ours.
 I thought the information was too good not to share, so this week I’m walking you through the simple, 5-step process.